armaaar/gateways-manager-challenge/README.md

   npm run start
   ```

-  If you don't hove nodejs installed, you can run:
+  If you don't have nodejs installed, you can run:

   ```sh
   docker-compose --env-file ./.env.prod up